 Sea monsters such as the kraken, prister, and rosmarus indicated uncharted territory on elaborate new maps of the world in medieval times.
 Despite many advances in mapping technology and data acquisition in the last 500 years, our ocean remains largely uncharted and poorly understood.

-In person attendance for Here Be Dragons is by invitation only.
-The program will be webcast.
+In person attendance for Here be Dragons was by invitation only.
+The program was webcast.